sysulic/TAS-BERT/README.md

   ```
   python evaluation_for_TSD_ASD_TASD.py \
   --output_dir results/semeval2016/three_joint/BIO/my_result \
-  --num_epochs 30
+  --num_epochs 30 \
+  --tag_schema BIO
   ```

+⭐**The *tag_schema* bust be consistent with the contents in the *output_dir*, otherwise you will get error results.**

 "All tuples" correspond to "C1" in Table 3 of our paper.

 "Only NULL tuples" correspond to "C2" in Table 3 of our paper.

 "NO and pure O tag sequence" correspond to "C3" in Table 3 of our paper.

 As for the TD, AD and TAD tasks, we use [the evaluation tool provided by the SemEval2015 competition](http://alt.qcri.org/semeval2015/task12/index.php?id=data-and-tools).
 The tool requires a Java  environment.